CCI-MOC/documentation/docs/source/Midonet-Kilo-Release.md

    It will take a while to install.
 After installation, type the IP address in your browser and login through Horizon dashboard see if there is a tab called Network under the Project tab.

 ### Current Status
-**Successfully Install Devstack with Midonet Plugin on the instance hosted on CSAIL Opentack**
+Successfully Install Devstack with Midonet Plugin on the instance hosted on CSAIL Opentack.